Advanced Tariff Filtering

 None of these tariffs have closedDate populated

-This was our desired result, and we have successfully filtered out closed tariffs! closedDate is the date on which a tariff became closed to new customers but still available for customers who were on it at the time.
-This can be null, meaning that the tariff is not closed.
+This was our desired result, and we have successfully filtered out closed tariffs! closedDate is the date on which a tariff became closed to new customers but remained available for existing customers.
+This can be null, meaning the tariff is not closed.

-endDate is either not set or occurs after the effectiveDate we have specified
+endDate is either not set or occurs after the specified effectiveDate

-The endDate for each of the tariffs returned is either set to after 01/01/2024 or the endDate is null, meaning its end date is not yet known or ongoing until further notice.
+The endDate for each returned tariff is either set to after 01/01/2024 or the endDate is null, meaning its end date is not yet known or ongoing until further notice.

 Utility and Tariff Data at Your Fingertips!

-You can find more detailed information about each endpoint demonstrated in this tutorial on the API Reference Guide.
-The reference guide will prove to be a useful resource when you need additional guidance.
-If there is another utility or particular tariff data you would like to retrieve but don’t see a method of doing so from this tutorial, check out our other Guides and existing How-Tos.
+You can find more detailed information about each endpoint demonstrated in this tutorial in the API Reference Guide.
+The reference guide will prove useful when you need additional guidance.
+If there's other utility or particular tariff data you would like to retrieve but don't see a method for doing so in this tutorial, check out our other Guides and existing How-Tos.